 Entries 77 and 78 of List I, are concerned, inter alia, with the entitlement of persons to practice before the Supreme Court and the High Courts.
 The Entries read as follows:

 77. Constitution, organization, jurisdiction and powers of the Supreme Court (including the contempt of such court) and the fees taken therein; persons entitled to practice before the Supreme Court.

 78. Constitution, organization (including vacations) of the High Courts except provisions as to officers and servants of High Courts; persons entitled to practice before the High Courts.

 Change is a natural and continuous process.
-However, a change may not always be in the right direction; there may be changes which are undesirable and negative.
+However, a change may not always be in the right direction; there may be changes that are undesirable and negative.
 The way law and state are organised says that both are supplementary and complementary to each other.
 The law attempts to control the process of change to give it a desirable direction.
-Legal institutions and the state are at the core of all social discipline.
+Legal institutions and the state are at the core of all social disciplines.
 In theory the sovereign power, the ultimate, legal authority in a policy can legislate on any matter and can exercise control over any change process within the state.

 Legal education focuses on developing good lawyers who are educated in human values and human rights, besides the law itself.
-After all, law functions within a society and not in a vacuum, and a society is often value-based which makes cold hard logic difficult to apply in all situations.
+After all, the law functions within a society and not in a vacuum, and society is often value-based which makes cold hard logic difficult to apply in all situations.
 In many instances, it may lead to an irregular and unjust result.